sap2411/revest-frontend/README.md

 ## Technology Used

-- JS
+- JavaScript
-- Rails Router
+- Ruby on Rails
 - React
 - Bootstrap
 - Plaid